memsql/dbbench/README.md

 query-file=select.sql
 stop=1m

-[job "create a new query twice per second"] query=select * from mytable where a=b rate=2
+[job "create a new query every 2 seconds"] query=select * from mytable where a=b rate=0.5

 [job "run 2 queries at a time for 10 seconds, starting at 5s"] query=select count(*) from mytable